Icho2/vasp_emu/examples/O2_relaxation/README.md

 - OSZICAR: a copy of all the information printed to standard out
 - OUTCAR: contains job-specific information
 - XDATCAR: contains all the structures during the optimization
-- optimization.log: produced by the optimizer
+- dynamics.log: produced by the optimizer

 NOTE: Since we are using an OCP Potential, there will also be a folder generated called "pretrained_models".
 This folder holds the OCP Potential.